Construction 3D printing: Design

 Architect James Bruce Gardiner designed two projects, Freefab Tower in 2004 and the Villa Roccia in 2009–2010.
 FreeFAB Tower was based on the original concept to combine a hybrid form of construction 3D printing with modular construction.
 Influences can be seen in various designs used by Winsun, including articles on the Winsun's original press release and office of the future.
 The FreeFAB Tower project also depicts the first speculative use of multi-axis robotic arms in construction 3D printing, the use of such machines within construction has grown steadily in recent years with projects by MX3D and Branch Technology.

 The Villa Roccia 2009–2010 took this work a step further with the a design for a Villa at Porto Rotondo, Sardinia, Italy in collaboration with D-Shape.
 The design for the Villa focused on the development of a site specific architectural language influenced by the rock formations on the site and along the coast of Sardinia, while also taking into account the use of a panellised prefabricated 3D printing process.
 The project went through prototyping and didn't proceed to full construction.

 Francios Roche (R&Sie) developed the exhibition project and monograph 'I heard about' in 2005 which explored the use of a highly speculative self propelling snake like autonomous 3D printing apparatus and generative design system to create high rise residential towers.

 Dutch architect Janjaap Ruijssenaars's performative architecture 3D-printed building was planned to be built by a partnership of Dutch companies.
 The house was planned to be built in the end of 2014, but this deadline wasn't met.
 The companies have said that they are still committed to the project.

 Structures

 3D concrete printing technology is used in the construction of thin-walled wall structures that do not require thermal insulation conditions.

-Civil‑infrastructure pilots include a 5‑ton stormwater overflow structure printed and installed near Lille in 2017 by Point.P Travaux Publics, SADE and XtreeE, followed in 2018 by bespoke 3D‑printed concrete inspection chambers for the Métropole Européenne de Lille (Roubaix) based on laser scanning of a 19th‑century sewer.
+Civil‑infrastructure pilots include a 5‑ton stormwater overflow structure printed and installed near Lille in 2017 by Point.P Travaux Publics, SADE and XtreeE, followed in 2018 by 3D‑printed concrete inspection chambers for the Métropole Européenne de Lille (Roubaix) based on laser scanning of a 19th‑century sewer.